Murka007/Regex-protection/README.md

   With its help, user can intercept your script element and by fetching the src create a new modified code on the page.

+  This is method is called as code replacement (regular expression hooks)

   How to test userscript
   ---------------
   - Download tampermonkey extension in your browser